MrGiovanni/SMILE/README.md

 - PyTorch 2.7 or higher
 - CUDA-compatible GPU with CUDA 12.6 or higher
 - GPU VRAM > 20 GB is highly recommanded
-- A100, H100 or higher are strongly suggested 😈

 ### **Create a new Conda environment:**